Jack of Hearts (Marvel Comics): Early life

-Being a Hero
+Being a hero

-Later, Jack moved past his mission of blind vengeance and became a true hero, working with various other superheroes such as the Defenders.
+Later, Jack moved past his mission of vengeance and became a true hero, working with various other superheroes such as the Defenders.
 Jack fought the Thing, who was under mental control of the Machinesmith.
-Jack Hart was then reunited with a college girlfriend named Marcy Kane (who was also a fellow graduate student of Peter Parker, a.k.a.
+Jack was then reunited with a college girlfriend named Marcy Kane (who was also a fellow graduate student of Peter Parker, a.k.a.
 Spider-Man).
 Marcy, a scientist, and S.H.I.E.L.D. offered to help find a cure for Jack's dangerous super powers.
 Jack fought some S.H.I.E.L.D. agents, and his powers were temporarily dampened by Spider-Man.
 Marcy turned out to be a Contraxian agent sent to Earth to find Jack.
-It was at this time Jack learned of his half-Contraxian heritage.
-Marcy took Jack to Contraxia, where he discovered that his powers had become much stronger, and saved the home-world of his mother by reenergizing its dying sun.
+It was at this time Jack learned of his Contraxian heritage.
+Marcy took Jack to Contraxia, where he discovered that his powers had become much stronger, and saved Contraxia by energizing its dying sun.
 The Contraxians could not find a solution for Jack's unstable powers, and he left Contraxia to wander outer space in exile.

 While wandering space he was captured by the Stranger.
 He later escaped captivity on the Stranger's planet.
 Jack fought Quasar during his return to Earth; however, Jack exploded when his containment suit was breached in battle with the Presence.
 Jack was retrieved from space, revived and mentally controlled by Moondragon, and he attacked Kismet.
 The damage to his armor led Jack to seek aid from the Silver Surfer, who found an alien armorer on Anvil who designed a new containment suit for Jack.
 Jack then battled Nebula and Geatar.
-Shortly after this adventure, Jack fell in love with the alien warrior woman known as Ganymede, though she did not return his feelings.
+Shortly after this adventure, Jack fell in love with the alien warrior Ganymede, though she did not return his feelings.

-In an effort to save R-76, an outpost manned by the Rigellians, Jack of Hearts was injured in battle with the Servitors.
+In an effort to save R-76, an outpost occupied by the Rigellians, Jack of Hearts was injured in battle with the Servitors.
 Jack was rescued by a team of Avengers, and succeeded in convincing the Infinites to restore R-76.
-Subsequently, Jack and these Avengers were captured, first by the Shi'Ar, and then by the Ruul acting under the orders of the Supreme Intelligence.
+Subsequently, Jack and these Avengers were captured, first by the Shi'ar, and then by the Ruul acting under the orders of the Supreme Intelligence.
 Jack and the Avengers eventually escaped to Earth and helped reverse a plan to have Earth consumed by Ego the Living Planet.

 Jack's return to Earth happened during the period known as the Kang War, and Jack of Hearts was accepted as a member of the Avengers, becoming the fifty-second superhero to join the team, though the traditional welcoming ceremony for new Avengers were deferred given the nature of the crisis they faced.
-During his tenure, the Avengers teamed-up with the Justice League of America, and fought the Red Skull for unleashing a biological weapon at Mount Rushmore, killing many civilians.